-- Entertainment and Nightlife, Sightseeing, Neighborhood/Area
+- Entertainment and Nightlife, Sightseeing, Neighborhood/Area Type

-- Time to Spend: Half Day to Full Day
+- Half Day to Full Day Time to Spend

-So where to start?
-How about the Catedral Primada de América, located near the heart of the zone (look for the statue of Christopher Columbus)?
+So where should you start?
+Perhaps the Catedral Primada de America, which is located near the heart of the zone (look for the statue of Christopher Columbus).
 From there you can trek a little farther west to Fortaleza Ozama, located along the mouth of the Río Ozama in the southeast quadrant.
 Next, walk along the Calle Las Damas (the oldest street, a pedestrian-only zone) to the Alcázar de Colón palace and museum.

 Even though Zona Colonial is free to explore, keep in mind that several of the area's museums and historic properties charge an entry fee.
 Typical admission fees range from RD$60 ($1.33 USD) to RD$100 ($2.21 USD).